“Never doubt that a small group can empower our profession and create global impact.”

 Click here to e-mail

-An accomplished architect and master planner, Ar.
-Park has built a distinguished career with renowned firms such as Epstein (Annex5) and Skidmore, Owings & Merrill (SOM), and is currently based in Tokyo with Nikken Sekkei.
-His work has been widely published in leading media including Architectural Record, ArchDaily, The New York Times, Chicago Tribune, and other esteemed outlets, receiving numerous awards and honors.
+An accomplished architect and master planner, Segene Park has built a distinguished career with renowned firms including Epstein (Annex5) and Skidmore, Owings & Merrill (SOM), and is currently based in Tokyo with Nikken Sekkei.
+Numerous projects he has contributed to or led have been widely published in Architectural Record, ArchDaily, The New York Times, Chicago Tribune, and other leading outlets, earning multiple awards and honors.